LunarWatcher/upm/README.md

 ## Requirements?

-A C++17 compiler, and Linux or MacOS.
+A C++17 compiler, and Linux or MacOS, and access to `tar` with a few specs (see the tar section).
 Note that MacOS will have weaker support, because I don't have access to any Mac machines.
 Please consider contributing to the project if you have access to a Mac.

 General UNIXes beyond Linux and MacOS will have varying support, for the same reason MacOS doesn't have full support: I don't have those operating systems, and testing them is a slow and annoying process that I don't want to spend my time on.

+### Tar

+* Supports `--strip-components`
+* Supports automatic tar type detection*

+\*: may be dropped if it turns out there's a lot of tars that support `--strip-components`, but somehow not automatic type detection.
+Feedback needed.

 ## Initial lineup